Burgtheater: Directors

 Before 1776, the theater had been leased from the state by Johann Koháry.
 After encountering financial difficulties in 1773, he convinced Joseph Keglevich to act as curator.
 The director of the theater, Wenzel Sporck, who was the great nephew of Franz Anton Sporck, who had brought the french horn and Antonio Vivaldi to Prague, established a committee to finance the theater under the chairmanship of Franz Keglevich in 1773, and Karl Keglevich became the director of the Theater am Kärntnertor in 1773.
 Joseph Keglevich declared the theater bankrupt in 1776 and the state, under Joseph II, took over its operation in 1776.
 Wenzel Sporck and Franz Keglevich were released from their duties in 1776 and the University of Trnava, whose rector was Alexander Keglevich in the year 1770/71, received permission to move into the Buda Castle.
 Until 1776, the theater had been financed de facto, but not de jure, by the University of Trnava of the Society of Jesus, which were suppressed by the order of Pope Clement XIV in 1773.
-Francis II decided on 4 July 1792 to lease the theater again, but couldn't find a tenant.
+Francis II decided on 4 July 1792 to lease the theater again, but could not find a tenant.
 Finally, Ferdinánd Pálffy became the tenant in 1794, until 1817; his finances originated from the mining institute in Banská Štiavnica, the first technical university in the world.